 Step 3: Cross-channel product recommendations

 Product recommendations, when used right, can be a great way to get customers to make a purchase.
-Once you have data on the browsing and purchase history of a specific customer, you can start personalizing recommendations for them.
-For example, you can show them brands they often purchase, products in the colors they often browse, or products in the price range they tend to buy.
+Once you have data on the browsing and purchase history of a specific customer, you can start with real-time personalization.
+For example, you can show customers brands they often purchase, products in the colors they often browse, or products in the price range they tend to buy.

 Of course, it is important to use these recommendations on your website, but they can become even more effective when you also use them across your channels.
 For example, you can promote products in your customer's favorite categories in email campaigns such as browse and cart abandonment, to not only encourage them to finish a purchase but to also increase order value.